A Guide to Conducting a Thorough Security Audit for Business Protection

 In the initial phase, you’ll also need to determine which team of experts will help you with the audit.
 Will you be hiring from outside the organization or will you rely on your existing tech professionals?
 Whatever you decide to do, you’ll need individuals with top security certifications in areas such as network professional security and Microsoft security.
 These certifications are proof of their knowledge and skills in their respective fields.
 Look for different individuals who excel in different security fields to ensure a well-rounded team capable of addressing all aspects of the audit.

 Once you have the above information, create a detailed audit plan.
 This plan should also outline the activities and timelines required for the audit.
 It should also include the methodologies and tools you’ll use.
+Additionally, regular reviews of eCommerce platforms could highlight the impact of disputes on retail health, providing insights comparable to those found in statistics that underline rising costs for merchants due to chargeback incidents.
 Here’s a plan you can use as a template:

 To keep everyone in the loop on the audit’s development and results, the plan should also include a communication strategy.
 Meetings should be scheduled often to ensure everyone is kept informed about progress updates.
 You can post snippets of these gatherings on social media (without necessarily revealing anything crucial) to entice other concerned stakeholders to attend.
 Besides, this type of content can help boost your social media engagement.
 You can easily get Tiktok likes, Instagram shares, and Facebook comments which can also help increase your online visibility.